jerggi/pa093/README.md

 to run project on Windows:
 - install node package manager (npm)
-- run in console 'npm install'
+- run in console 'npm install' in project directory
-- run in console 'npm start'
+- run in console 'npm start' in project directory